 Getting started – partnership, coproduction and defining the problem

 A local System’s Leadership group formed a partnership of senior figures from agencies including Police, mental health, Local Authority, homelessness and substance misuse services in Worthing.
 The group identified the need for a multi- agency approach to tackle multiple needs.
-Working in partnership, Worthing Churches Homeless Project (WCHP) have led the redesign of the system around people with multiple needs.
+Working in partnership, Turning Tides have led the redesign of the system around people with multiple needs.
 The Operational Management Group- or MARAC- shortly followed and focuses on clients that the Support Navigators are working with.
 Our Navigators utilise the partnership to support clients while offering an on the ground critique of the effects of existing systems to ensure that persistent barriers to clients accessing support are addressed.

 Designing your intervention